Do Go On - 397 - Aviator Charles Kingsford Smith

 Those three really get you.

-Funnily enough, not the national anthem, though.
+Funnily enough, not the national answer.

 No, God, no.

-But maybe The Seekers.
+But maybe the seekers.

-Or Neighbours.
+Or neighbors

-Oh, God.
+Oh, God!

 And they're in Australia.